biharygergo/card-estimator/src/cli/data/20240626_advanced-strategies-planning-poker-remote-teams.md

 To facilitate seamless remote Planning Poker sessions, use reliable tools that support real-time collaboration.
 Here are a few recommendations:

 - **Planning Poker Platforms**:
-  - **[PlanningPoker.live](https://planningpoker.live/)**: This tool offers seamless integration with Zoom, Webex, and Microsoft Teams, providing a unique advantage for remote teams by allowing estimations directly within your video calls.
+  - **[PlanningPoker.live](https://planningpoker.live/)**: This tool offers seamless integration with [Zoom](/knowledge-base/how-to-use-planning-poker-in-zoom), [Teams](/knowledge-base/installing-planning-poker-microsoft-teams-guide), and [Google Meet](/knowledge-base/how-to-use-planning-poker-in-google-meet), providing a unique advantage for remote teams.
   - **[PlanningPoker.com](https://www.planningpoker.com/)**: Known for its user-friendly interface and ease of use.
   - **[PlanningPokerOnline.com](https://www.planningpokeronline.com/)**: Another popular choice for its simplicity.